-Offered: Thursday and Friday
+Thursday (is full!) and Friday

 First we will take some time to ask ourselves important questions that only our souls know the answers to.
 Guided exercises will help you remember the sparkling truth of just who we each are, who we always have been, and who we each are destined to perfectly become.
 Then, we will be creating a colorful, beautiful, painty, collage-y little emergency kit to remind us of those answers, including a deck of collaged art cards with our own personal truths on them, a little book to help us make decisions according to our own rules, and a visual journal to begin the process of pasting and collaging the exact life our hearts yearn to step into.
 We will work on some deep healing, some big dreaming and some major personal out-loud proclamations.
 Be ready for some life-changing fun and free spirit art making!